Knowledge guide to International Accounting Standards

 In the ICAEW Library we have printed editions of the individual standards (as published) and annual sets which provide consolidated versions of the standards.

-At the time of writing the IASB publishes three sets of consolidated standards each year, which are generally referred to as the red, blue and green books (although each set is actually published as two books).
+At the time of writing the IASB publishes two sets of consolidated standards each year: Required IFRS Standards and Issued IFRS Standards.
+They have been generally referred to as the red (Issued IFRS Standards) and blue (Required IFRS Standards) books, although each set is actually published as two volumes.

-The original set of standards, now known as the Red Book, is still published and follows the practice of previous years by consolidating all IFRSs issued at 1 January, including those with an effective date later than 1 January.
+The original set of standards is still published and follows the practice of previous years by consolidating all IFRSs issued at 1 January, including those with an effective date later than 1 January.
 It excludes IFRSs that are being replaced or superseded (which remain applicable if the reporting entity chooses not to adopt the newer versions early).
-Part A contains IFRSs, IASs, IFRICs and SICs and Part B the accompanying documents
+Part A contains IFRSs, IASs, IFRICs and SICs and Part B the accompanying documents.

-‘IFRS: Consolidated without early application’, also known as the Blue Book, was first launched in 2010.
+‘IFRS: Consolidated without early application’ was first launched in 2010.
 This publication consolidates those standards with an effective date no later than 1 January, so excludes any standards effective after this date which are available to early adopters.
 Part A contains IFRSs, IASs, IFRICs and SICs and Part B the accompanying documents.